Categories

 1st Time Homebuyer Guides Real Estate

-After you’ve made an offer on a house and it’s been accepted, it’s time to enlist the help of home inspection services to make sure the property is in good shape.
+After you’ve made an offer on a house and the seller accepts it, it’s time to enlist the help of home inspection services to make sure the property is in good shape.
 While some people skip the home inspection process — particularly first-time home buyers — that is not advisable.
-Not getting a new home inspected before a purchase can be very costly.
-You might end up with a property that’s covered with asbestos, has a radon problem, or has a faulty HVAC system or sprinkler system that needs to be updated.
+Not paying for a home inspection before buying a property can be very costly.
+You might end up with a property full of asbestos, with a radon problem, or a faulty HVAC system or sprinkler system that needs to be updated.

-As the name implies, a home inspection involves a professional’s visual examination of a home after an offer has been accepted but before a deal is made.
+As the name implies, a home inspection is a professional’s visual examination of a home after a seller accepts an offer but before the deal closes.
 By hiring a home inspection company that has years of experience to examine the property you’re considering, you get access to a comprehensive report you can use to determine whether to finalize the real estate transaction.

 For people trying to sell their homes, preparing for a home inspection is a very crucial step.
 The home inspection results determine whether the property will be acceptable to the buyer.
 Hence, most homeowners who sell properties try to make sure everything is in complete order and working condition before an inspection so they have peace of mind.
 Some homeowners even opt to conduct a pre-listing inspection on their own properties to make sure everything checks out before putting their house on the market.